Shadow Panther's Basic Tips for Improving Your Rogue

 Tip #17: Fists vs. Maces vs. Swords in a Shadowstep PVP build

-There is virtually no difference when comparing S1/S2/S3/S4 Fists to Maces to Swords in a build that lacks weapon specialization.
-However, you might decide at some later point to respec, so having Swords gives you the superior ability of extra attacks if you switch to a Combat PVE build.
+There is virtually no difference when comparing S1/S2/S3 Fists to Maces to Swords in a build that lacks weapon specialization.
+However, you might decide at some later point to respec, so having Maces gives you that option for extra stuns if you switch to a Combat heavy PVP build.
+Or, if you feel that you might respec to a raiding build later on, then you should lean towards Fists and/or Swords.

 Tip #18: Using PVP specs/gear for PVE or PVE specs/gear for PVP